CtrlK

 Trigger Term Quality

-Trigger phrases like 'clay rate limit', 'clay throttling', 'clay 429', 'clay slow', and 'clay records per hour' are natural terms a user would actually say, with good coverage of common variations.
+Explicit natural trigger phrases ('clay rate limit', 'clay throttling', 'clay 429', 'clay slow', 'clay records per hour') are terms users would naturally say.

 3 / 3